kuusamo/core/readme.md

 * Database install / migrations
 * Audio is loading the entire file through PHP and killing everything

-* Add your own logo
-* Add your colour scheme
 * Better mark as completed

+Themes work

+* Validate values on setColour()
+* Match buttons to primary colour

 Roadmap